JyothiVutukuri/ImagesAPI/README.md

     - For all available images list  http://localhost:8000/api/images
     - For single image instance  http://localhost:8000/api/image/<pk>

-# Setup to read csv data as file up load or via link.
+# Setup to read csv data as file upload or via link.
-- Option1 (only possible via virtual env with super user created as pre-requisite) : via file upload with django admin
+- Option1: via file upload with django admin
     - go to admin panel of images http://localhost:8000/admin/api/image/
     - Login with your credentials
     - select *import* button on top right corner